sei-curiosity/week04day05-rails-one-to-many/rails-active-record-intro-artist-model-step1.md

 ## Concepts + Definitions

-### Turn and Talk (15 min)
+### Turn and Talk (6 min)
-In groups, do a Google search the following topics:
+Do a Google search the following topics:

-- Relational Databases
-- SQL (Structured Query Language)
-- Postgresql
 - ORM (Object Relational Mapper)
 - Active Record

-I'll ask each group to explain one in their own words to the class.
+I'll ask 2 students to explain a topic in their own words to the class.

 ### Relational Databases (RDBMS)
 RDBMS stand for __relational database management system (RDBMS)__.
 You can think of a relational database as a fancy Excel spreadsheet.
 Here's what our **Artist** Model will look like: